SaurabhSinghRbz/Spotify2.0-Web-Music-Player/README.md

 # _Music_

 An art of sound in time that expresses ideas and emotions in significant forms through the elements of rhythm, melody, harmony, and color.
-The tones or sounds employed, occurring in single line (melody) or multiple lines (harmony), and sounded or to be sounded by one or more voices or instruments, or both.
+The tones or sounds employed, occur in a single line (melody) or multiple lines (harmony), and sounded or to be sounded by one or more voices or instruments, or both.

 # _The Benefits of Listening to Music_